andyosei12/authentication-assignment/README.md

 ## Api Endpoints

+1. POST /users creates a new user.
+An apiKey will be assigned after creating a user
+2. You are required to provide an api_key header when calling the /inventory endpoint.
-1. /inventory gives access to the inventory resource using the various HTTP methods
+3. /inventory gives access to the inventory resource using the various HTTP methods
-2. POST /users creates a new user.

 ## User creation